 As our pygmy hedgehogs get older, just using a heat pad mat may not be the only option we use and trying to keep the areas where our hedgehog eats and plays will probably require users to invest in a ceramic heat emitter lamp (if we change to a non-plastic cage) or another heat pad mat.

-Are heating pad mats safe for African Pygmy Hedgehogs?
+Are heating pad mats safe for hedgehogs?

-Yes, quality heat pad mats should be safe and you should ensure you’re buying from a reputable supplier.
+Yes, quality heat pad mats should be safe for hedgehogs and you should ensure you’re buying from a reputable supplier.
 Cheaper heat pad mats may not only be dangerous to the hedgehog but could put you and your family at risk if they catch fire.

 It’s vitally important to get a heat pad mat with a thermostat as this allows you to regulate the temperature of the heat pad mat.
 Our pygmy hedgehog’s heat pad mat only switches itself on automatically if the temperature in the cage drops below 72F (22C).
 The heat pad mat we use comes with a wire with a sucker with a thermometer at the end.